petk/php-build-system/docs/cmake-code-style.md

 The find modules in this repository are named in form of `FindUPPERCASE.cmake`.
-The utility modules are prefixed with `PHP` and then mostly following the form of `PHPFooBar.cmake` pattern for convenience to not collide with upstream CMake modules.
+The utility modules are prefixed with `PHP` and then mostly following the form of `PHPPascalCase.cmake` pattern for convenience to not collide with upstream CMake modules.

 * **Booleans**